-And with that she pulled out the poor dead hand with the glittering ring from her bosom and pointed it straight at Mr. Fox.
+And with that she pulled out the poor dead hand with the glittering ring from her bosom and pointed it straight at the state of the

 At this all the company rose, and drawing their swords cut Mr. Fox to pieces.

 And served him very well right.